Source: LakeStream/Shutterstock.com

 Last year, while sales of passenger cars were up 12% year on year, after a couple of years of poor sales, fewer new utes hit the roads.
 Overall, sales of the country's most popular five utes were down 10%.

-And while the top four most popular utes remain the Ranger, Hilux, Triton and Navara, it's interesting to see the BYD Shark 6 make the top five after just a year on the market.
+This year, while the top four most popular utes remain the Ranger, Hilux, Triton and Navara, it's interesting to see newcomer the BYD Shark 6 make the top five.

 Top-selling utes in NZ